Bird Fact File: Blue Tits

 Blue Tits: Breeding and Nesting

 Blue Tits start breeding in early spring.
-They naturally nest in tree holes, but they readily use nest boxes if provided.
+They nest in tree holes but will use nest boxes if provided.

-Males will claim a territory before breading, often holding the same area for a few years.
-This means closely packed nest boxes, may only be used by one mating couple, as the male will push away any neighbours.
+Males will claim a territory before breeding and often hold the same area for a few years.
+This means closely packed nest boxes may only be used by one mating pair as the male will push away any neighbours.

-The female lays a large clutch of eggs, between 10-12, which take 12-16 days to incubate, under the female.
-Both parents are involved in feeding the chicks, until they fledge 15-20 days from hatching.
-By late spring, you might see young blue tits making their first cautious flights around the garden.
-This is the crucial time for blue tits as up to 20% will die in the first month due to starvation.
-Keep feeders well stocked with nutritious feed to support these fledglings.
+The female will lay a large clutch of eggs 10-12 which will take 12-16 days to incubate under the female.
+Both parents will feed the chicks until they fledge 15-20 days from hatching.
+By late spring you may see young Blue Tits making their first flights around the garden.
+This is the critical period for Blue Tits as up to 20% will die in the first month from starvation.
+Keep your feeders well stocked with nutritious feed to support these fledglings.

 Mother blue tit with chicks